ome/omero-guides/index.rst

 :doc:`external_tools` introduces how to analyze data using third party tools e.g. Fiji, CellProfiler, ilastik.

-:doc:`example` combines an example step-by-step workflow from import to figure creation.

 All the guides are hosted on GitHub.
 If you wish to create a new guide, check the instructions on :doc:`write_guide`.